SvenjaCSch/alpaca_telegram_chatbot/README.md

 ## Conclusion and Prospects

-This project has attempted to build a chatbot aiming to address user's emotional need.
-We came up with different prompts with varing roles and task description, hoping to see which prompt performed the best across different emotion scenarios.
-The performances were evaluated mainly in two categories, namely the linguistic performance and its empathy support.
-We found our prompt design had little effect and there is no clear pattern on chatbot's performance.
-Several errors such as turn-breaks or self-made partial or complete dialogues were found during the chats.
-More work on the prompts are needed to improve the interaction experience.
+This project has attempted to build a chatbot aiming to address user's emotional needs.
+We came up with different prompts with varying roles and task descriptions, hoping to see which prompt performed the best across different emotion scenarios.
+The performances were evaluated mainly in two categories: linguistic performance and empathy support.
+We found our prompt design had little effect, and there is no clear pattern in the chatbot's performance.
+Several errors, such as turn-breaks or self-made partial or complete dialogues, were found during the chats.
+More work on the prompts is needed to improve the interaction experience.

-This project put focus on the chat performance generated in English, which is a extremely high resource langauge in LLM field.
+This project focuses on the chat performance generated in English, which is an extremely high-resource language in the LLM field.
 However, it will be interesting as well as significant to see how well the chatbot functions in other languages.
 Moreover, we are aware that people use audio messages as frequently as text messages.
-A study in the chatbot's text-to-speech function is also reletable in the direction of making a more human-like chatbot.
+A study of the chatbot's text-to-speech function is also reletable to make a more human-like chatbot.

 ## Appendix files